-Of the 37 homicide cases he worked, he and his teams worked, 35 were solved with convictions.
+Of the 37 homicide cases he and his teams worked, 35 were solved with convictions.

 This series allows Sutton to tell us about his career in his own words – talking through the cases, revisiting key locations, and sharing insight about those wonderful breakthrough moments that helped victims get justice.